- 6-Minute Article

 For Debbie Averbook of Florida, retiring from her job as a hospital patient advocate soon after her husband closed his retail business in 2015 made sense.
 Together, they babysit the grandkids, enjoy time with friends, and are active in their synagogue.
 Day-to-day, however, they also make time to focus on pursuing their own passions.

 “There’s no right or wrong way to retire,” Averbook says.
 “I think a lot of it depends on being ready, your communication with each other, and how you’ve functioned as a couple your whole lives.”

 To help guide retirement timing, you’ll want to consider a few key factors.
 More often than not, successful coordination is a function of seeing how all these puzzle pieces fit together for you.

-It’s a pivotal question that all pre-retirees should answer: Do we have enough saved to last and provide the retirement we want?
+It’s a pivotal question that all pre-retirees should answer: Do we have enough saved to last and provide the retirement lifestyle we want?

-Starting at least five years before their expected retirement dates, couples can work with a financial professional to calculate their unique “number.”
+Starting at least five years before their expected retirement dates, couples can work with a financial professional to help calculate their unique “number.”
 This is the monthly amount, net of taxes, a couple needs to live the lifestyle they’ve worked so hard to achieve, says Robert Karn, a wealth manager in Connecticut.

 Key point: The earlier couples begin analyzing potential income and expenses, the more time they have to address any gaps in their financial plan.